CosmWasm/mesh-security-hackathon/README.md

 These are well-defined but removed from the MVP for simplicity.
 We can add them later.

-* ILP must also allow local staking, and tie into the meta-staking contract to use that same stake to provide security on the home chain.
+* `mesh-lockup` must also allow local staking, and tie into the meta-staking contract to use that same stake to provide security on the home chain.

 ## Open Questions